 \end{subsection}

 \begin{subsection}{Outline}

 The paper is divided as follows.
-In section \ref{main}, we're going to use Militon's theorem to prove lemma \ref{m2}, which is the main tool to prove theorem \ref{1}.
-In section \ref{conti}, we prove theorem \ref{2} assuming that $\Phi$ is weakly continuous, this section is independent of the other sections.
-In section \ref{blowups}, we establish some general facts about two constructions in group actions on manifolds that we are going to make use for the proof of theorem \ref{1}.
+In section \ref{main}, we will use Militon's theorem to prove Lemma \ref{m2}, which is the main tool to prove Theorem \ref{1}.
+In section \ref{conti}, we prove Theorem \ref{2} assuming that $\Phi$ is weakly continuous, this section is independent of the other sections.
+In section \ref{blowups}, we establish some general facts about two constructions in group actions on manifolds that we will use for the proof of Theorem \ref{1}.
 In section \ref{proof}, we show that $\Phi$ is weakly continuous using the results on section \ref{main} and the facts discussed in section \ref{blowups}, finishing the proof of theorems \ref{1} and \ref{2}.
 Finally, in section \ref{remarks}, we end up with some questions and remarks related to this work.

 \end{subsection}

 \begin{subsection}{Acknowledgements}